Internectio/Locuscraft/README.md

 # What is Locuscraft?

 A website built for everyone and by everyone.
-We use the internet to send and receive information to and from anywhere in the world.
-Locuscraft's purpose is to allow us to do this in the most efficient, organized, transparent, decentralized, all-inclusive way.
+Locuscraft's aim is to be globally used as an open source, decentralized medium of information sharing and creation through individual and collaborative efforts, with the use of open source tools, a user-friendly interface, and data architecture centered around and voted on by its users.

-Specifically, everyone will have access to the same information - Locuscraft entries, which are similar to Wikis with increased functionality and more *kinds* of information.
+Everyone will have access to the same information - Locuscraft entries, which are similar to Wikis with increased functionality and more *kinds* of information.
 Users can add to entries, share them, edit them, create new ones, or just browse them.
 Locuscraft is much more than an encyclopedia though.
 Every Locuscraft entry can have its own:

  * Posts (similar to Reddit posts)
  * Forums